-Matthew Connors is a professor of photography from the U.S. who had visited Hong Kong and taken pictures of the protests.
+Matthew Connors is a professor of photography from the U.S. who visited Hong Kong and took pictures of the protests.
 He was arrested by the police and interrogated.
 Though he was released immediately and put on a flight back to New York, Connors has been banned from entering the city.

-Banned from Hong Kong
+American photographer banned from Hong Kong

 “This turn of events has saddened me, both personally and for what it signals about the further erosion of freedoms the government claims to be maintaining.
 I’ve drawn a lot of inspiration from Hong Kong’s pro-democracy movement these past 7 months and feel lucky to have glimpsed the deep currents of creativity and fervor that are fueling the demonstrators’ demands for greater agency over their futures… The prospect that I may never be able to return is weighing on me,” Connors said to Hong Kong Free Press.